HPDE – First Day at the Track

 Get Your Car Ready

-Prepare your car for Inspection by checking all of the following:
+Inspect your car for the following:

 - General: There should be no exposed wires.
 The car should have a good gas cap that seals.